GHZ transform (I): Bell transform and quantum teleportation: The GHZ transform

-We construct the higher dimensional Bell transform $B^{(n)}_{ell}$ (\ref{high_Bell}) to include a unitary basis transformation from the $n$-qubit product basis to the $n$-qubit GHZ basis \cite{GHZ89, GHZ90, Bell64, FS07, Zhang07}.
-Representative examples for it are the higher dimensional generalizations of the $C_H$ gate (\ref{ch_matrix}), the Yang--Baxter gates $B$ (\ref{b_matrix}) and $B'$ (\ref{B'}), and the magic gates $Q$ (\ref{q_matrix}) and $R$ (\ref{r_matrix}), and they are respectively denoted by the $C_H^{(n)}$ gate (\ref{C_H_n}), the Yang--Baxter gates $B^{(n)}$ (\ref{B_n}) and $B'^{(n)}$ (\ref{B_n'}), and the magic gate $R^{(n)}$ (\ref{R n}).
+We define the GHZ transform $\textit{GHZ}^{(n)}$ as a unitary basis transformation from the $n$-qubit product basis to the $n$-qubit GHZ basis \cite{GHZ89, GHZ90, FS07, Zhang07}.
+Representative examples for it are the higher dimensional generalizations of the $C_H$ gate (\ref{ch_matrix}), the Yang--Baxter gates $B$ (\ref{b_matrix}) and $B'$ (\ref{B'}), and the magic gates $Q$ (\ref{q_matrix}) and $R$ (\ref{r_matrix}) in Section~\ref{sec. review Bell basis and quantum gates}, and they are respectively denoted by the $C_H^{(n)}$ gate, the Yang--Baxter gates $B^{(n)}$ and $B'^{(n)}$, and the magic gate $R^{(n)}$.
 We verify these examples as multi-qubit Clifford gates \cite{NC2011, Gottesman97}, and with them study the multi-copy of the Pauli $X$ gate.